Army Daze: Context

 Throughout the 1990s, the small Singaporean film industry had largely produced sombre films about serious topics.
 These included Medium Rare (1992), the co-production Bugis Street, and Mee Pok Man (both 1995).
 The film's distributor, Cathay, had additionally been out of the movie production business for decades; this film was the first film it had made since 1973.
 Ong admitted that the burden he felt was "scary", noting that aside from meeting financial expectations, the film had to also satisfy the military servicemen as well as people who had seen the play.

+Production

+The film is an adaption of popular play by Michael Chiang, which is in turn based on the 1987 book of the same name that he also wrote.
+The film is directed by Ong.
+Filming locations include Nee Soon Camp, as well as training camps in Lim Chu Kang, Lentor Avenue, and Lorong Gambas.
+Production was supported by the Ministry of Defence, which provided at least 100 extras for a final scene where soldiers do a route march.

 Box Office

 With a budget of S$700,000, this film was one of the most profitable Singaporean films during that time, earning about S$1,600,000 at the local box office.
 The film's digital remaster received a limited re-release in March 2013.
+Digital remastering of the film from 35 mm format started in late 2011 and took more than a year.

 Home media

 A 15th anniversary edition DVD of the film was released in August 2011.